 The weather conditions on Mount Kilimanjaro can fluctuate from scorching hot to extremely cold within a period of just a day.
 But, the temperatures don’t contrast much from season to season.
 Rather, the temperatures on the mountain are determined predominantly by the time of day and altitude profile.

 Although the Dry Months are recommended as the Best Time to Climb Kilimanjaro, the mountain has something for every month.
 So, pick your best time to Climb Kilimanjaro based on your personal preferences.

-Moreover, Climbing Mount Kilimanjaro during the full moon is highly recommended.
+Moreover, Kilimanjaro Climbing Tours during the full moon is highly recommended.
 At this time, the summit of the mountain is lit up by the moon and the views are simply remarkable.
 So, decide on what weather conditions and trails are suitable for you before considering When to Climb Kilimanjaro and your overall experience will be enhanced greatly.